Diego Magallanes

-Diego Magallanes (born 31 March 1997) is an Argentine professional footballer who plays as a right-back for Temperley.
+Diego Magallanes (born 31 March 1997) is an Argentine professional footballer who plays as a right-back for Defensores de Belgrano.

 Career

 Magallanes made the breakthrough into first-team football with Colegiales, as he began featuring in Primera B Metropolitana after coming through their youth ranks.
 His professional debut arrived on 14 October 2018 against Defensores Unidos, as he made six appearances in the first half of the 2018–19 season under managers Leonardo Estévez and Juan Carlos Kopriva.
 In June 2022, Magallanes joined Primera Nacional club Gimnasia Jujuy on a loan deal until the end of 2023, with a purchase option.